xpandit/pentaho-fc-plugin/README.md

 Check the downloads release notes [ReleaseArtifacts](https://github.com/xpandit/pentaho-fc-plugin/wiki/ReleaseArtifacts).

+# INFO #
+The master branch contains the development code for the Pentaho version 6.
+If you need for the Pentaho version 5, please, refer to the branch fusion_plugin_pentaho5

 # Quick Start #
 [Download](http://xpand-it.com/en/solutions-en/pentaho-fusioncharts-plugin-en) latest release and look at the installation instructions on [Manual](https://github.com/xpandit/pentaho-fc-plugin/wiki/Manual).